Kukastunturin hiihto nousee ylös avotunturiin, josta on hienot maisemat ympäröiville tuntureille, Pallas-Yllästunturin kansallispuisto

 Winter Sports in Finland

-Discover the best winter sports in Finland
+The Most Beautiful winter sports in Finland

 In winter, we look forward to truckloads of powdery snow, endless slopes and cosy, warm accommodation.
 Due to its location, Finland is absolutely snow-sure - high up in the north, the winter season starts as early as November and lasts until May.
 Because the winter here lasts half a year, the Finns are well-equipped and absolute professionals when it comes to winter sports.